AlexMacD6/ConsignCrew/pr-templates/better-auth-integration.md

 8. Test that registration redirects to profile page on success.
 9. Check that Better Auth API endpoints respond correctly at `/api/auth/[...betterauth]`.
 10. Verify that new users are created with CUID-based IDs (not sequential numbers).
-11. Test OAuth user creation by checking database for OAuth provider fields.
+11. Test OAuth user creation by checking memory storage for OAuth provider fields.

+**Note:**
-**Note:** All OAuth providers (Google, Facebook, and TikTok) require valid credentials from their respective developer consoles to work properly.
+- All OAuth providers (Google, Facebook, and TikTok) require valid credentials from their respective developer consoles to work properly.
+- Currently using memory adapter for testing.
+Users will be lost on server restart.
+For production, configure proper database adapter.